 What if the preliminary investigation anticipates little to no critical areas issues?

 You can proceed with peace of mind regarding your future development project.
+Note, however, that some agencies may still require the investigation's data forms.

 What if they find on-site critical areas or buffers?